Child Safety Policy (MPF1337)

 c) Crimes Act 1958 (Vic);

-d) Department of Foreign Affairs and Trade Child Protection Policy;
+d) Department of Foreign Affairs and Trade Child Protection Policy and Guidance Note;

 e) Education Services for Overseas Students Act 2000 (Cth);